nap2000/docs/ref-question-types.rst

    :align: center
    :width: 300px

-   Default Date type
+   Default date type

-Date widget with spinner input
+date widget with spinner input
 ++++++++++++++++++++++++++++++

 A more compact date widget that makes it easy to select dates that are far from the current (or default) date.